grannycart/by-sound-alone_source/manuscript/6_Chapter.md

 After 20 minutes without incident, they were feeling more confident with the maneuver and maintaining their position.
 Captain Percy wondered if they might be able to cruise right out into deep water like this, and then spend the rest of the day running deep until they were well out and away from Stilt City.

-Then a loud active sonar ping pierced through the _Prospect's_ hull.
+Then a loud active sonar ping pierced through the _Prospect_'s hull.

 "Hemi!"
 Percy called down to sonar, "where the fuck did that come from?
 Was it them?"